 Use the Overview section of Tool Reports to compare different guestbooks.

 As you can see in the image above, the Overview section presents your data as a scatter bubble, allowing you to easily compare amount of engagement between each Guestbook.

 To filter your data, use the dropdown Select a Guestbook to view its details option to select the guestbook you would like to look at in detail.

 This section also displays the unique summary information about the activity in the call-out box on the right-hand side.
 Here, you can see the number of visitors, unique contributors and contributions, as well as information about whether the participants were registered.
 Read our article on How site visits and visitors are captured to understand this number further.

-You can easily export this graph to include in your report by clicking on the hamburger icon (see below).
+You can easily export this graph to include in your report by clicking on the hamburger icon (highlighted below).
 Simply choose the format for your export and download your selected option.

 Using the Overview section is a great way to quickly check your guestbook, compare it to other activities and quickly download a chart.

 Using the Demographics section is an easy way to quickly report on who was involved in your Guestbook activity.